codecowboydotio/codecowboy/content/development/libp2p.md

 ## Conclusion
 Libp2p is a fantastic library that allows peer to peer connectivity and communication between nodes in a secure fashion using verifiable PKI and encryption.

 In my case it's been a fantastic journey of discovery (no pun intended) to figure out how to make libp2p work as a distributed control plane.
+The benefits of this are obvious in that if every node *is* the control plane, then there are fewer failure domains.

 The thing that I like the most about this is that it's all done in about 104 lines of code, and I'm fairly sure that I can make this smaller again by making my code a bit tighter and removing some of the obviously **development** heavy debugging from my code.

+Look out for the next edition where I walk through using the libp2p router component to cross layer three networks.